mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### OYes ONO

-Warning: l nformation regarding an individual's psionic ability is con- PSlONlCS fidential, and may not be released without his or her consent.
+Warning: l nformation regarding an individual's psionic ability is con-PSlONlCS fidential, and may not be released without his or her consent.

 21. Date of Test 22.
 PSR 23a.
 Trained?
 23b.
 Date Completed